it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Authentication_Requirements.md

 ### Encrypt or Hash All Authentication Credentials

 Ensure that local accounts and accounts with third parties use this approach to store your credentials.
 This will limit the impact of a third-party provider breach from impacting the election technology.
+The encryption or hashing algorithm should be one approved for use by NIST.

 Applies to: All components